Gauging Discrete Symmetries of $T_N$-theories in Five Dimensions: Conclusion and future directions

 In this paper, we have discussed the five-dimensional superconformal field theories that arise from M-theory on a ${\mathbb C}^3/\Delta(3N^2)$ singularity.
 We conjectured the existence of new theories and studied them from the point of view of crepant resolutions within M-theory and also through S-folds of 5-brane webs.

 Starting from the 5-brane web description of the $T_N$ theory, the additional ${\mathbb Z}_3$ orbifold action contained in $\Delta(3N^2)$ is interpreted as an S-fold {\it via} an element of $SL(2,{\mathbb Z})$ which maps the mutually non-local branes into each other.
 Geometrically this acts as a $2\pi/ 3$ rotation in the 56-plane transverse the branes.
 This in turn introduces a conical deficit at the origin and hence additional 7-branes that carry an $E_6$ flavour symmetry.
 It also breaks the original $SU(N)^3$ flavour symmetry of the $T_N$ theory to $SU(N)$.
 The resulting theories split into two classes depending on whether or not the 5-branes intersect the 7-brane at the origin.
 For $N\ne 3k$, they do, and the $E_6$ is broken to $SU(3)$, whereas for $N=3k$ they do not and $E_6$ is preserved.
 This leads to five-dimensional conformal field theories with $E_6\times SU(N)$ or $SU(3)\times SU(N)$ flavour symmetries (which, for $N=3,4$, are further enhanced to $E_8$ and $E_5$ respectively).
+Note that the effect of gauging the ${\mathbb Z}_3$ symmetry is not to simply induce a renormalization group flow, as one might expect in more traditional gaugings.
+Rather the inclusion of 7-brane at the origin can give rise to additional degrees of freedom not present in the parent theory.

 Besides the evidence we have shown in this paper, it will be interesting to give an explicit complete crepant resolution of $X=\mathbb{C}^3/\Delta(3N^2)$ and calculate the intersection numbers to study the structure of the ECB of $\mathcal{T}_5\{X\}$.
 It would also be very interesting to study the Higgs branch of $\mathcal{T}_5\{X\}$ where one has to study the (normalizable) deformations of the non-isolated singular locus in $X$.
 Also, as $\Delta(3N^2)$ is not the only finite subgroup of the $SU(3)$ quotient by which leads to a canonical singularity that admits a crepant resolution.
 Hence potentially corresponds to a five-dimensional SCFT upon M-theory compactification, one may also study the other orbifolds $X=\mathbb{C}^3/G$ where $G$ is a finite subgroup of $SU(3)$ and the corresponding five-dimensional theory $\mathcal{T}_5\{X\}$.